-- i. the proposal would not have a harmful effect on the natural or built environment; and - ii. it can be supported by existing local infrastructure or provide appropriate infrastructure to support the use; and - iii. it would not lead to the net loss of tourist accommodation.
+- the proposal would not have a harmful effect on the natural or built environment; and - ii. it can be supported by existing local infrastructure or provide appropriate infrastructure to support the use.

 Change of use from purpose built holiday accommodation to residential will not be supported.